 When I make quiche, it’s usually on the weekends, because I don’t have time to make it for breakfast during the week.
 I suppose I could make quiche for dinner every now and then, which isn’t a bad idea!
-This quiche would be great for dinner because it has lots of broccoli and swiss cheese in it, so you get your veggies and protein.
-And if you’re not that crazy about swiss cheese you could use cheddar cheese instead.
-There are also mushrooms and onions in this quiche, which make it a wonderful cheesy blend of veggies!
+This quiche would be great for dinner because it has lots of broccoli and Swiss cheese in it, so you get your veggies and your protein.
+If you’re not that crazy about Swiss cheese, you could use Cheddar cheese instead.
+There are also mushrooms and onions in this quiche, which make it a wonderful cheesy blend of veggies! 🙂

 Makes about 6 servings in a 9″ deep dish pie plate

 1 cup light cream (Half & Half) or milk

 1/2 teaspoon salt

 1/8 teaspoon pepper

 1 small to medium-size onion, finely chopped